-Endovascular therapy—the treatment of vascular disease from inside the blood vessel—has changed the way heart attacks, stroke and other vascular conditions are being treated.
-Many vascular problems that once required invasive surgery can now be treated from inside the body.
+Endovascular therapy—the treatment of cardiovascular disease from inside the blood vessel—has changed the way heart attacks, stroke and other cardiovascular conditions are being treated.
+Many heart and vascular problems that once required invasive surgery can now be treated from inside the body.
 Because endovascular procedures are less invasive, patients spend less time in the hospital, less time recovering and often have less pain.

-Percutaneous transluminal coronary angioplasty (PTCA), also called balloon angioplasty, is one of the most common procedures for opening obstructed coronary arteries.
+Balloon angioplasty, also called percutaneous transluminal coronary angioplasty (PTCA), is one of the most common procedures for opening obstructed coronary arteries.

 - Percutaneous refers to accessing the blood vessel through the skin.